 Along the theme of books with a focus on racial issues, Sharon M. Draper writes her books about the young African American experience.
 I picked up this book at a local bookstore to support them.
-The name of the bookstore is Content Bookstore and it is located in Northfield, MN.
-Here is a link to their website. https://contentbookstore.com/
+The name of the bookstore is Content Bookstore (link with https://contentbookstore.com/ ) and it is in Northfield, MN. and it is in Northfield, MN.

 Selma’s Book Review